QA-Exercise/Newman/README.md

-# Newman

-Use this API for tests - https://dummyapi.io/
+# SDET Postman/Newman skills check

+### Goal

+Using this API - https://dummyapi.io/ - create your own collection of requests with tests.
+Ensure that you cover the important endpoints and edge cases.

+### Instructions

+1. Import `Dummy API.postman_collection.json` into Postman.
+It has a sample request (including API key) and test in it to get you started.
+1. Update the collection with your own tests
+1. Run your collection locally with `npm test`
-Create collection of requests with tests in Postman Upload to the repo or you can use URL to the collection Update nodejs.yml to use your collection - newman run collectionName
+1. Export to the repo under the same name as the original, OR update nodejs.yml to use the URL of your collection
+1. Push to your forked repo & ensure that the Github Action passes with all of your tests.